Comedy great Robin Williams hanged himself at home

 Spontaneous acts of tribute sprang up at landmarks from his career.

-In Boston, scores of people jotted tributes in chalk to Williams near a bench in the lush Public Garden downtown, which was featured in "Good Will Hunting."
+In Boston, scores of people jotted tributes in chalk to Williams near at bench in the lush Public Garden downtown, which featured in "Good Will Hunting".

 On the Hollywood Walk of Fame, fans congregated around Williams' star, leaving flowers and candles to honor the actor.

+"My kids grew up on 'Mrs Doubtfire'," said Erlinda Fantauzzi, referring to the hit movie in which he played a father who took on the persona of a tender British nanny to be close to his kids.
+"I feel so bad.
+He was a tortured soul and he died alone.
+He touched adults and children," she said.

-Interest in his film work spiked on Tuesday, with "Dead Poets Society" as well as "Mrs. Doubtfire" and "Good Morning, Vietnam" making it into the Top 20 in the iTunes movie chart.
+Interest in his film work spiked on Tuesday, with "Dead Poets Society," "Mrs. Doubtfire," and "Good Morning, Vietnam" making it into the top 20 in the iTunes movie chart.

-(Additional reporting by Piya Sinha-Roy and Alex Dobuzinskis in Los Angeles, Scott Malone in Boston and Daniel Wallis in Denver; Writing by Mary Milliken; Editing by Sandra Maler and Jan Paschal)
+(Additional reporting by Piya Sinha-Roy and Alex Dobuzinskis in Los Angeles, Scott Malone in Boston and Daniel Wallis in Denver; Writing by Mary Milliken; Editing by Sandra Maler)